 The contemporary kitchen contrasts delightfully with the rustic features, coming equipped with all that you could ask for and a lovely dining table for everybody to enjoy their meals at.

-The first floor of this railway cottage is laced with stunning exposed beams and comforting neutral décor, two double bedrooms provide peaceful spots to recharge your batteries after an enthralling day of walking or cycling.
+The first floor of this cottage is laced with stunning exposed beams and comforting neutral décor, two double bedrooms provide peaceful spots to recharge your batteries after an enthralling day of walking or cycling.

 A luxurious family shower room also rests on this level, complete with classy tiling and a walk-in shower.